An Ultimate Digital Signage Solution Guide

-To design for screens of this size and ratio, think of bold shapes and contrasts.
+Think of bold shapes and contrasts to design for screens of this size and ratio.
 That works at a high resolution.

-Though there is various form factor display to showcase digital signage content, for example, traditional LED, projector, and LCD screens, from the display technology evolution, the LCD screens have been playing a vital part for the digital signage solutions.
+Though there is various form factor display to showcase digital signage content, for example, traditional LED, projector, and LCD screens, from the display technology evolution, the LCD screens have been playing a vital part in the digital signage solution.